APPRENTICE GUIDE

 What Counts as Off-the-Job Training

-The official definition of off-the-job training is: learning which is undertaken outside of the normal day-to-day working environment and leads towards the achievement of an apprenticeship.
-It can be delivered at the apprentice's normal place of work (the employer premises) provided it is clearly distinct from normal work duties.
+The official definition is learning undertaken outside of the normal day-to-day working environment that leads towards the achievement of an apprenticeship.
+It can be delivered at the apprentice's normal place of work provided it is clearly distinct from normal work duties.
+These activities count:

 Studying courses, completing quizzes, using flashcards, and practising mock exams on platforms like Elec-Mate.
 Self-directed study of BS 7671, textbooks, and technical resources also counts.
 The key is that it must be learning new knowledge or skills.

-Observing or being taught by experienced electricians on types of work you have not done before.
-Being mentored on new skills, techniques, or approaches.
-This counts even when it happens on the employer's premises — the test is whether you are learning something new rather than doing your usual work.
+Observing or being taught by experienced electricians on types of work you have not done before, and being mentored on new skills, techniques, or approaches.
+This counts even when it happens on the employer premises — the test is whether you are learning something new rather than doing your usual work.

-Attending manufacturer training days (for example, learning about a new consumer unit range, EV charger installation, or smart home system).
-Visiting trade shows, exhibitions, and industry events.
-These activities develop knowledge directly relevant to your role.
+Manufacturer training days — a new consumer unit range, EV charger installation, a smart home system — plus trade shows, exhibitions, and industry events.
+These develop knowledge directly relevant to your role.

-Practising new skills in a supervised environment — for example, practising safe isolation, testing techniques, or two-way switching wiring at the workshop.
-Using the Elec-Mate AM2 Simulator or EPA Simulator to practise assessment-related skills.
+Practising new skills in a supervised environment: safe isolation, testing techniques, or two-way switching wiring at the workshop.
+Using the Elec-Mate AM2 Simulator or EPA Simulator to practise assessment-related skills counts too.

 06 · Apprentice Guide